7 Serious Risks Rain Brings to Flat Roofs During Installation (And How to Prevent Them)

 5. Structural Damage to Roof Decking

-In the worst cases, the deck may need to be replaced entirely before roofing can resume, leading to even longer delays.
-This is particularly risky for older buildings where decking materials may already be weakened or uneven.
+In the worst situations, even lengthier delays may result from the deck needing to be completely replaced before roofing can start again.
+For older structures, where the decking materials may already be deteriorated or uneven, this is especially dangerous.

 How Roofing Experts Protect Commercial Roofs During Rain in Burnaby